nm-z/Python_GUI_TS1500_Probe-B/README.md

 4. Clone a fresh copy of the repository
 5. Build and run the Docker container

-The application will run in an Ubuntu-based Docker container, ensuring consistent behavior across systems.
+The application will run in an Ubuntu-based Docker container.
+This will ensure that the application has consistent behavior across systems.

-> Note: We use `docker-compose` (with hyphen) as we're using the version from Ubuntu repositories.
+> Note: We use `docker-compose` (with hyphen) as we're using the version from Ubuntu's repositories.
 Also, we need to run it with `sudo` to ensure proper permissions.